Trajectory Planning Using Reinforcement Learning for Interactive Overtaking Maneuvers in Autonomous Racing Scenarios: Methodology

 \subsubsection{Reward Function}

-The agent receives in each time step $t$ a total scalar reward $r_t$.
+The agent receives in each time step $t$ a total scalar reward $r_t$, which has been designed empirically.
 It comprises sparse terminal rewards received at the end of an episode and a dense reward $r_{\mathrm{d}}$ during an episode that guides the agent toward the desired behavior:

 The dense reward $r_{\mathrm{d}}$ is intended to guide the agent to successful overtakes and consists of the following two terms:

 In this formulation, we use an indicator that specifies whether a specific condition is fulfilled: